logo

 Mental health awareness is still growing in India and it’s essential to shed light on postpartum depression treatment, encouraging postpartum mothers to seek help when needed.

-Symptoms and Risk Factors of Postpartum Depression
+Symptoms and Risk Factors of PPD

 Symptoms of postpartum depression vary but often include mood swings, crying spells, irritability, difficulty bonding with the baby, and withdrawal from loved ones.
 In severe cases, some women may even have thoughts of harming themselves or their children.